on3dd/emojifuck/README.md

 ## Things to be done ✔️
 - [x] Create the interpreter itsefl
 - [x] Create a validator for configs
-- [ ] Write some tests for both of them
+- [x] Write some tests for both of them
+- [ ] Dockerize and publish final app

 ## Project setup 🔧
 ### 1. Install dependencies